The Airbnb effect on Athens

 There's not even going to be a bench left for us."

-The idea of getting a taste of Athens' 'real life' already seems bygone if you constantly bump into tourists in the grocery store where all the signs are now in english in order to make things easier for... tourists.
+The idea of experiencing Athens' "real life" feels outdated when you're constantly running into tourists at the grocery store, where all the signs are now in English to make things easier for... tourists.

-Local businesses are closing, such as the shop of a person that repairs shoes or clothes, in favour of course of more restaurants and more cafes, all made to suit the 'multicultural' taste of tourists, who at the end of day clearly have no interest in experiencing anything related to Greece, since they are the ones filling the chinese, indian, vietnamese etc. restaurants, some of which we never had in Athens before the boom of tourism.
+Local businesses are closing, like the shop of a person who repairs shoes and clothes, making way for more restaurants and cafes designed to cater to the "multicultural" tastes of tourists.
+These tourists, at the end of the day, clearly have no interest in experiencing anything truly Greek, since they flock to Chinese, Indian, Vietnamese, and other types of restaurants that didn't exist in Athens before the tourism boom.

-And Greece appears more and more willing to offer them exactly that!
+And Greece seems increasingly willing to give them exactly that!

 out of our homes",